By Chris Cronin, ISO 27001 Auditor, Partner

 Intrusion detection systems and intrusion prevention systems are basically software that operates on a network.
-An IDS may be on a computer to detect and block network attacks at that computer, or the IDS/IPS can be on a device that watches everything on a network to detect and block attacks anywhere on that network.
+An IDS may be on a computer to detect and block network cyber attacks at that computer, or the IDS/IPS can be on a device that watches everything on a network to detect and block cyber attacks anywhere on that network.
 An intrusion detection system becomes an intrusion prevention system when it blocks the traffic that causes alarm.

 At its most basic, an IDS/IPS has four significant parts;

 1. Sensors that watch network traffic,